 To be eligible for this program you must:

 - Have an urgent need for insulin.

 - Have a current prescription for insulin.

 - Pay more than $75 each month for your insulin.

 - Not be enrolled in Medical Assistance or MinnesotaCare.

 - Present identification proving Minnesota residency in the form of a valid Minnesota identification card, driver’s license or permit, or tribal-issued identification.
-If you are a minor under the age of 18, your parent or legal guardian must provide the pharmacy with proof of residency.
+If you don't have one of these but you have an Individual Taxpayer Identification Number (ITIN), you can provide that instead.
+If you are a minor under the age of 18, your parent or legal guardian must provide the pharmacy with proof of residency or an ITIN.